alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

-Now that you successfully estimated the seasonal model we can use it to extract the random component of our time series.
+In this Exercise we want to extract the random component of our time Series.

-To do we can use the residuals of our model to get the random component of our training data.
-Furthermore, it is usually desired to predict the deterministic components for the future.
-We do that to calculate the random component of our test dataset.
-You will use that data later to evaluate your model predictictions.
+You will use that data later to evaluate our model predictions.

 `train` and `test` as well as `seas_mod` are already available in your working environment.